STEM

 New Haven Science Fair

-The annual New Haven Science Fair offers mentoring for students and professional development for teachers on investigative hands-on science-fair projects that promote scientific skills and research communication.
-More than 8,000 New Haven students and 43 schools participate annually, utilizing more than 160 volunteers for mentoring and judging.
+The annual New Haven Science Fair offers mentoring for students and support for teachers on investigative hands-on science-fair projects that promote scientific skills and research communication.
+Thousands of New Haven students participate in the program, utilizing more than 100 volunteers for mentoring and judging.
 Yale community members make up over 80 percent of the judges and mentors in the program.

 Pathways Brain Education Day